karst-club/karst/static/page_data/rulebook/rules_of_play.md

 Distance is broken up into five conceptual ranges:

-* Close - Can reach out and touch them.
+* Close - Can touch them.
 Melee weapons work at this range.
 * Nearby - Can see the whites of their eyes.
 A knife can be thrown at nearby targets.
 * Distant - Can see thier faces.
 Short bows can hit distant targets.
 * Far Away: Can see their form.
 A long bow can strike targets that are far away.
-* Very Far Away - Can be seen at all.
+* Very Far Away - Can see them at all.
 Very far away is too far for almost every weapon.

 There are also five general speeds of movement: